 - Alarm Functions: Interfaces to set/remove callbacks to be run at a specific time.

 In a Linux user space environment, the DPDK application runs as a user-space application using the pthread library.
-PCI information about devices and address space is discovered through the /sys kernel interface and through kernel modules such as uio_pci_generic, or igb_uio.
+PCI information about devices and address space is discovered through the /sys kernel interface and through a module called igb_uio.
 Refer to the UIO: User-space drivers documentation in the Linux kernel.
 This memory is mmap’d in the application.

 The EAL performs physical memory allocation using mmap() in hugetlbfs (using huge page sizes to increase performance).
 This memory is exposed to DPDK service layers such as the Mempool Library.

 At this point, the DPDK services layer will be initialized, then through pthread setaffinity calls, each execution unit will be assigned to a specific logical core to run as a user-level thread.